Introducing the M-series camera slider

 Warm Springs Productions in the back woods

-For 2 years leading up to our public launch, some of the most demanding shooters in the world have been using Trost sliders.
+In the 3 years since field testing began, some of the most demanding shooters in the world have been using Trost sliders.
 Cotton Coulson (National Geographic, Lindblad Expeditions) and David Wright (BAFTA, Emmy® Award winner) of Expedition Workshops shot on Trost sliders in Antarctica and the Bering Strait – literally taking Trost to the ends of the earth.
-Warm Springs Productions, meanwhile, used Trost sliders on A&E’s “Mountain Men” and Chris Benny in Australia took a Trost with him to Tasmania.
+Michael Kern, meanwhile, shot on Trost in the Etosha Pan in Namibia, and Chris Benny in Australia took a Trost with him to Tasmania for client Land Rover.
 We were able to incorporate their suggestions and feedback in the design process, for which we are grateful.